 Data sources and methodology

-The target population for this survey includes manufacturers in Canada of tobacco products as defined in the Standard Classification of Goods (SCG) that report these products to the Annual Survey of Manufactures and Logging or ASML (record number 2103).
+The target population for this survey includes manufacturers in Canada of tobacco products as defined in the Standard Classification of Goods (SCG) that report these products to the Annual Survey of Manufacturing and Logging Industries or ASML (record number 2103).
 This means that estimates from this monthly survey do not cover the entire universe of producers of tobacco products in Canada, because the ASML does not survey all businesses.
 Instead, the ASML uses administrative data to cover the small and medium-sized establishments.
 These manufacturers are not part of this monthly survey.

 The questionnaire for this survey has remained stable over the years, although the format and wording has been modified to maintain its relevance based on feedback from survey respondents and data users.

 This survey is a census with a cross-sectional design.

 Data are collected for all units of the target population, therefore no sampling is done.
 The survey frame is based mostly on the Annual Survey of manufactures (ASM) supplemented with information from the Monthly Survey of Manufacturing or the industry association.

 Responding to this survey is mandatory.

 Data are collected each month from survey respondents using a mail-out / mail-back process.
 Data capture and preliminary editing are performed simultaneously to ensure validity of the data.
 Businesses from whom no response has been received or whose data may contain errors are followed-up by telephone or fax.